Ed-Davis/PytestAPIExample/README.md

 # PytestAPIExample
-## Just a simple API Testinbg Framework using PyTest
+## Just a simple API Testing Framework using PyTest

 I have been refreshing some old skills and creating some examples for myself so I can be up and running more quickly.
 This example is the simplest possible API testing example, using PyTest